code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/districts.md

 [<button>Sign up to learn more</button>](/educate/interesteddistrict)

 ## The Application Process
-We are currently at capacity for partnerships in the 2016-17 school year, and will release a new applicaiton for the 2017-18 school year in the spring.
+We are currently at capacity for partnerships in the 2016-17 school year, and will release a new application for the 2017-18 school year in the spring.
 Please [fill out our interest form](/educate/interesteddistrict) to be notified when the new application is released.

 <!--
 2016-17 APPLICATION INFO